An app that is insanely popular among English language learners.Hello TalkThe following is a list of the most common problems with the

 How to tell if someone is trying to meet someone on HelloTalk (my own idea)

 This is just my personal opinion.
-I hope you'll listen to it just for reference.
+I hope you will listen to it only as a reference.

 And what I am going to talk about here is for Japanese women who are English learners.